silicogenesis/protkit/README.md

 ### Cloning the Repository

-You can also clone the repository and install it from source:
+You can clone the repository and install it from source:

 ```bash
 git clone https://github.com/silicogenesis/protkit.git